beocaca/astrotribe/apps/website/content/blog/research/organizations-tackling-light-pollution.md

 ### Key Points

-- Research suggests there are numerous major organizations, including NGOs, government bodies, companies, and projects, working globally to conserve the night sky by reducing light pollution.
+- Research suggests there are numerous major organizations, including NGOs, government bodies, organizations, and projects, working globally to conserve the night sky by reducing light pollution.
 - It seems likely that key players include DarkSky International, with over 70 chapters worldwide, and government initiatives like the U.S. National Park Service, which has certified over 30 parks as International Dark Sky Parks.
-- The evidence leans toward significant contributions from companies like Musco Lighting, producing dark sky-compliant lighting, and international efforts like the IUCN Dark Skies Advisory Group, certifying over 325 dark sky places.
+- The evidence leans toward significant contributions from organizations like Musco Lighting, producing dark sky-compliant lighting, and international efforts like the IUCN Dark Skies Advisory Group, certifying over 325 dark sky places.
 - An unexpected detail is the involvement of cognac producer House of Rémy Martin, supporting dark